Travelling through both North and

 James, organise many local cultural events and

 are an excellent source of information.
-(B)
+(N), (B)

-Collect your hire car and drive south to Hawke’s
+Collect your car hire and drive south to Hawke’s

 Bay, with an optional stop at scenic Lake Taupo.

-Check in to Breckenridge Lodge for 2 nights.
+Check into Breckenridge Lodge for 2 nights.

 Meet your host and renowned chef Malcolm